cherryservers/cherry-elastic-storage/README.md

 **Attach a volume**
 1. Create a volume under the Storage tab in CherryServers.com portal.
-2. Click on a volume configuration button ant click on Attach menu.
+2. Click on a volume configuration button and click on Attach menu.
 3. Select desired server to attach a volume.
 4. Execute cherry-elastic-storage from the server you with volume to be attached.
 5. Partition block device.